measurement-factory/EggTimer/README.md

 Each open pull request is processed according to the following
 algorithm:

-1. Create a new commit ("staging commit") as a copy of the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request), with the following attributes:
+1. Create a [new commit](https://developer.github.com/v3/git/commits/#create-a-commit) ("staging commit") with the following attributes:
+   * 'tree': the tree object of the the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request)
-   * parent revision as the PR base branch HEAD revision
+   * 'parents': a single parent as the SHA of the PR base branch HEAD commit
-   * commit message as the PR title (with appended PR number) and the PR description
+   * 'message': the commit message as the PR title (with appended PR number) plus the PR description
 2. Reset the staging (a.k.a. "auto") branch to the PR staging commit.
 3. Mark the staging commit with a tag ("merge tag").
 The tag holds